jdsantos/jdsantos.github.io/_posts/2024-09-01-how-i-deploy-laravel-apps-in-docker-with-just-two-commands.markdown

 ## ⚡TL;DR

-In case you are in a hurry, [this is the link to the Github repository for the Laradocker project](https://github.com/jdsantos/laradocker), a brand new composer package that sets up your Laravel project with Docker with just these two simple commands:
+Tired of configuring Docker from scratch for every Laravel project?
+[This is the link to the Github repository for the Laradocker project](https://github.com/jdsantos/laradocker), a brand new composer package that sets up your Laravel project with Docker with just these two simple commands:

 ```bash